illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Each worker thread process rules as soon as they become available.
 To process a rule, first determine whether its dependencies have been fulfilled.
 If they have, execute any associated commands.
-There are several important parallelism requirements:
+There are two important parallelism requirements:

 * You should NOT run any rule unless its dependencies have been met (all dependent rules have been run, see the previous section)
 * If a thread is available, and there is at least one rule which is ready to run (all of its dependencies satisfied), the available thread should work on that rule.